zspitz/dlr/docs/expr-tree-spec/api-reference.md

 The following is derived from the v1 spec ... with updates for correctness or new behaviors

 Expression must be non-null.
-Expression.Type must represent a delegate type D or a type Expression&lt;D&gt; where D is a delegate type.
+Expression.Type must represent a delegate type D or a type Expression\<D\> where D is a delegate type.
 The list of parameters for D must have the same length as arguments, or 0 if arguments is null.
 Each of the elements of arguments must be non-null, and the types of the values they represent must be assignable to the type of the corresponding parameter of D. There is a special case the factory handles when an element of arguments has a Type property representing a type that is not assignable to the corresponding parameter type.
 If the parameter's type is a sub type of LambdaExpression, and the argument Expression object itself (that is, the Expression node) is of a type that is assignable to the parameter's type, then the argument Expression node is wrapped in a Quote node.
-This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression&lt;Func&lt;...&gt;&gt; = (...) =&gt; ...".
+This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression\<Func\<...\>\> = (...) =\> ...".

 The resulting InvocationExpression has the Expression property equal to expression.
 The Arguments property has the same elements as arguments, except that some elements may be wrapped in Quote nodes as described above.
 The Type property represents the return type of D.